Semiclassical Canovaccio for Composite Operators: The theory in

 \begin{itemize} \item $q_{2,\ell}=\delta_{\ell,1}$ : The first excited state is constructed by adding a single $\ell=1$ mode.
 Since $\nu_{2,1} = \T$ the corresponding scaling dimension increases by one unit, thereby yielding a descendant state.
 Therefore, a necessary (but not sufficient) condition for an excited state to be a primary is $q_{2,1} =0$.
-Moreover, given any primary operator with dimension $\Delta_{n,q_\ell}$, the corresponding full conformal multiplet of descendants is generated by exciting $\ell=1$ mode repeatedly. \item $q_{2,\ell}=\delta_{\ell,s}$ : In general, exciting a single $\ell=s$ mode yields the scaling dimension of operators of the form $\partial^s \phi^n$
+Moreover, given any primary operator with dimension $\Delta_{n,q_\ell}$, the corresponding full conformal multiplet of descendants is generated by exciting $\ell=1$ mode repeatedly.